timvisee/apbf/README.md

 One day I forgot what security pattern I used on my phone.
 Therefore I build a tool which brute forces the pattern.

-**Note:** I did not succeed brute forcing my pattern with this tool yet.
-I can therefore not guarantee the tool will find your pattern.
+I succeeded to crack my 3x3 pattern in about 1.9 hours.

 ## Requirements
 - A pattern lock